jincy-p-janardhanan/Adaptive-Learner/README.md

    ```
    python -m venv venv
    source venv/bin/activate
-   pip install requirements.txt
+   pip install -r requirements.txt
    ```
+   To deactivate the environment, you can use `deactivate` command later.

 4. To train and test the model, please generate a hugging face token and add it to the environment as `HF_TOKEN`.
+You may also have to accept the license agreements for the model.
 You can use the following command.
    ```
    export HF_TOKEN="your-token-here"
    ```